CasperDev/vz-dis-dos/doc/source/Chapter3/general.rst

 	* Note that the target disk must first be initialized.

 	* Data on the target diskette will be overwritten (ensure the correct drive and diskette selection).

-	* The entire available RAM area is overwritten by DCOPY, i.e. data or programs located there must first be saved or then reloaded.
+	* The entire available RAM area is overwritten by :guilabel:`DCOPY`, i.e. data or programs located there must first be saved or then reloaded.

 	* When using "Extended BASIC" the computer has to be re-initialized (switch off/on).

-	* After completion, drive 1 is always selected, regardless of a previous DRIVE command.
+	* After completion, drive 1 is always selected, regardless of a previous :guilabel:`DRIVE` command.

 .. admonition:: Possible Errors:
 	:class: error

-	``?ILLEGAL DIRECT`` An attempt was made to call the DCOPY command from a program.
+	``?ILLEGAL DIRECT`` An attempt was made to call the :guilabel:`DCOPY` command from a program.

 	``?DISK WRITE PROTECTED`` The target disk's write-protect notch is taped over.

-	``?DISK I/O ERROR`` Write or read error on one of the two disks. (defective or bad / centering)
+	``?DISK I/O ERROR`` Write or read error on one of the two disks. (defective or bad centering)

 .. admonition:: Note:
 	:class: information